AMANDA PALMER – Denver House Party

 There are few artists who have embraced the new media landscape and direct-to-fan relationship with as much passion and engagement as Amanda Palmer.
 Early on, she saw the new tools offered through technology as an opportunity to return to a time before mass media ushered in the era of hero worship and celebrity culture — to a time when artists were connectors, built into the fabric of the community, and not untouchable divas shielded behind a wall of spin doctors, music industry suits, and middleman.
 In her bravura TED Talk, “The Art of Asking,” that got over 3 million views, Palmer flipped this traditional rock-god narrative of a million adoring and distant fans on its head, “it’s about a few people loving you up close, and those people being enough.”

 For the past six months, from Portland to Boston and points in between, I’ve dropped in on Palmer as she’s blessed living rooms, community centers, book stores, streets underneath highway overpasses, farmhouses alike, crisscrossing the country to play music and trade stories and hugs for hours on end across America and the globe.
-Palmer draws hundreds of people to these spots thanks to her easy accessibility and indefatigable diligence via social media channels like Tumblr and Instagram – on Twitter, she’s gained close to a million followers, and this woman powerhouse has been on the road nonstop all year with a combination of actual concert dates and house parties in large part to fulfill her record-breaking $1.2 million Kickstarter campaign promises.
+Palmer draws hundreds of people to these spots thanks to her easy accessibility and indefatigable diligence via social media channels like and – on Twitter, she’s gained close to a million followers, and this woman powerhouse has been on the road nonstop all year with a combination of actual concert dates and house parties in large part to fulfill her record-breaking $1.2 million Kickstarter campaign promises.

 The house parties have existed as part of Amanda’s repertoire when she began toying with the concept back in 2011, “I kind of did a proto-Kickstarter when I put out my Australian album, and I put it out here via my website.
 For 25 bucks you got the signed CD, and, I think for $3,000 you got a house party anywhere in Australia.
 That was just an experiment.
 I went around Australia touring, and I routed the tour around also doing house parties in Melbourne City, Brisbane, Perth, and I loved it.
 I loved doing it.
 It’s very real.”
 The 33 of these she has done this year in Philadelphia, Nashville, Seattle, London, Oslo, Tel Aviv, 23 of which have been in North America, cost the hosts 5K each (often groups of friends pool money together to make their lives better by importing Amanda and then sell tickets to other super-fans.)
 I have never witnessed disappointment, and the end of the night never comes before the wee hours of the morning, nor before tears are shed.